bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

 ---

-So these are our first Writeups and the next step in becomeing something with Cyber Cyber.
+So these are our first writeups and the next step is becoming something with cyber cyber.
-Along the way we created all this we also did the following:
+Along the way while we created all this we also did the following:
 - [x] Create github Repo for the future
 - [x] Set the repo to use github pages
 - [ ] Understand how github pages works
-So for the last part we are not the best with web design but maybe in the future we can figure this out too.
+So for the last part we are not the best with web design but maybe in the future we can figure this out too. ;)